 - 2.1 The most pressing issue faced by devolved governments is dealing with the prospect of further significant spending reductions.
-One of the positive steps that can be taken by the Scottish Government in the face of this challenge is to review and redefine the relationship between citizen and state. - 2.2 There is a wider context to the Independent Commission's inquiry into Competitive and Fair Taxation in Scotland.
+One of the positive steps that can be taken by the Scottish Government in the face of this challenge is to review and redefine the relationship between citizen and state. - 2.2 There is a wider context to the Committee's call for evidence into the Scotland Bill and the powers intended for devolution.
 It is the need to redefine priorities and address the relationship between citizen and state.
-This is in the longer term directly related to setting a fair, competitive and affordable tax level that supports and maintains services. - 2.3 Redefining the relationship between citizen and state; implies review and reconsideration of three key variables: - The services provided by the State - The people to whom they are provided; and - The way in which they are funded. - 2.4 Accepting that policy choices are for politicians to decide upon, an examination of the implications of policy choices made helps to understand the need to consider the relationship between citizen and state. - 2.5 Research indicates that the Scottish Government has afforded a level of protection to health spending over other government priorities.
-Overall spending between 2009/10 and planned spending for 2015/16 shows Scottish Government spending has fallen by 8.4% in real terms compared to a fall in health spending over the same period of only 1.2%. - 2.6 This becomes important particularly in the situation where the Scottish Government wishes to continue to afford some protection to spending in key areas such as health and social services.
+This is in the longer term directly related to setting a fair and affordable tax level and for planning financial resources over the longer term that support and maintain services. - 2.3 Redefining the relationship between citizen and state; implies review and reconsideration of three key variables:1 - The services provided by the State - The people to whom they are provided; and - The way in which they are funded. - 2.4 Accepting that policy choices are for politicians to decide upon, an examination of the implications of policy choices made helps to understand the need to consider the relationship between citizen and state. - 2.5 Research indicates that the Scottish Government has afforded a level of protection to health spending over other government priorities.2 Overall spending between 2009/10 and planned spending for 2015/16 shows Scottish Government spending has fallen by 8.4% in real terms compared to a fall in health spending over the same period of only 1.2%. - 2.6 This becomes important particularly in the situation where the Scottish Government wishes to continue to afford some protection to spending in key areas such as health and social services.
 This has the effect of increasing the reductions in spend to non-protected areas and that brings with it the real challenge of what levels of service can be realistically and sustainably maintained going forward. - 2.7 This review and reconsideration means looking at ways that Scottish expenditure can be reduced including, some existing services being radically reduced or discontinued.
 Some services will be maintained but the population entitled to receive them will be significantly reduced in size.
+Some services can continue to be offered but only on the basis that some or all citizens will be required to pay user fees or even be the subject of extended means testing.

-&lt;sup>1 CIPFA and SOLACE - 'After the Downturn', managing a significant and sustained adjustment in public sector funding.
+1 CIPFA and SOLACE - 'After the Downturn', managing a significant and sustained adjustment in public sector funding.

-&lt;sup>2 The Institute for Fiscal Studies - 'The Scottish NHS more financially secure outside the UK?'
+2 The Institute for Fiscal Studies - 'The Scottish NHS more financially secure outside the UK?'
 September 2014